capmeth/acid/docsite/docs/docsite/authoring.md

 ---

-ACID uses the [Takedown] parser for converting markdown documents into HTML.
+ACID uses the [Takedown] parser for converting markdown content into HTML.

 Most HTML generation is left standard, but ACID does manipulate the output on some elements to achieve its feature set.